 - Pension rates and contributions

 - Useful resources

-The UK government has a state pension system, where those who have worked in the UK and contributed National Insurance (NI) payments – a tax that’s paid on your earnings – are given regular payments to fund their retirement.
+The UK government has a state pension system, where those who have worked in the UK and contributed National Insurance (NI) payments – a tax that’s paid on your earnings – receive regular payments for funding their retirement.

-You can start claiming the state pension once you reach ‘state pension age’ – this age has been gradually increasing over the past few years, and is set to continue to do so.
+You can start claiming the state pension once you reach state pension age.
+This age has been gradually increasing over the past few years and is set to continue to doing so.
 When you’ll be deemed to have reached state pension age will depend on when you were born.